A simple guide to UK VAT rates for businesses

 VAT experts

-This applies to most goods and services, such as electronics, clothing, and business services.
-If your product is standard-rated, you add 20 percent to the price and pass it to HMRC.
+The standard 20% VAT rate applies to most goods and services, including apparel, electronics, and general business offerings.
+When selling standard-rated products, you add 20% to the price and pass it to HMRC.

 VAT Rates for exempt goods and services